 The bridge has been managed by the Grays River Grange since 2011.
 It was the site of a very popular Covered Bridge Festival and now is the site for a popular annual 4-H dinner and music event.
 Tables with tablecloths are set up inside the bridge, local musicians are brought in and patrons are served a scrumptious dinner, usually provided by local farmers.
 The local 4-H club organizes this event and brings in 4-H students to set up, serve the food and clean up after the event.

 Carol Ervest, a local 4-H leader, coordinator of the event, as well as a Grange member, was interviewed about the Covered Bridge dinner.
-The Wahkiakum 4-H group hosted their 10th event this year with over 100 people in attendance.

 Thousands of dollars are raised annually from this event, and the funds are used to provide scholarships for graduating 4-H members as well as to maintain the bridge by bringing in tourists and sponsors to the area.

 The local Grange, a supporter of maintaining the bridge, is a national group established in 1867 with Grange groups in 37 states.
 This group helps to address the needs of the community.
 The local group has been involved in maintaining the local cemeteries, restoring the Grays River Covered Bridge and helping to develop the western Wahkiakum water system.

 Esther Gregg, a longtime member of the Grays River Grange, says, “The Grange is really a standard bearer, and for years and years we have tried to live up to that.
 The Grange is a way to address the needs of the community.
 Many big ideas have started right here in this building.”

 Krist Novoselic, Master of the Grays River Grange No. 124, adds, “I try to be positive and talk about ideas.
 Democracy is everybody’s business.”